-The Island Council sent to Environment Protection Agency a request to get the project screened for Environmental Impact Assessment.
+The Island Council sent to Environment Protection Agency a request to get the project screened for Environmental Impact Assessment through letter no: 400/203/2017/2 dated 22 January 2017.

 EPA has informed the Island Council that the Island Council has to prepare and submit an EMP for the IWMC.
 This EMP is designed to fulfill the requirement of EMP.
 The IWMC will require a Decision Note from the Environment Protection Agency to operate.
 A copy of the Decision Note shall be annexed to this document.